When Quarantine Ends: What the New Normal Looks Like in an Office Setting

 Since we’re talking about motivational factors that play into web design, the call to action, or CTA, deserves to be right up there among the most important.

 Why is the usage of CTAs such a critical skill to develop?
 Because it isn’t just a matter of throwing a CTA or two in amongst your content.
 And it isn’t just a question of using them willy-nilly, either.
 Using too few CTAs can leave your website visitor feeling that they don’t know what step to take next; using too many can be off-putting, as though you’re solely focused on selling and not on the benefit to the viewer.
 Good CTAs function as signposts for the viewer, helping them to see what they should do next without demanding that they do so.
+Partnering with a professional web design company can greatly assist in developing effective CTAs.

 Developing your skill with CTAs includes educating yourself on the best practices of CTA use, including knowing where to place them, how to frame them, what colors to use, and how often to include them in your layout.